1. notice

 According to the definition of limit point

-[continuous-closed] Continuous <==> The inverse image of each topologically closed set is a topologically closed set
+[continuous_closed] Continuous <==> The inverse image of each topologically closed set is a topologically closed set

 [open] Open set := The interior is itself